xp44mm/Notebook/F#/Programming with Objects.md

 val it : string = "Incy Wincy Spider"
 ```

-Object expressions must give definitions for all unimplemented abstract members and can’t add other members.
+Object expressions must give definitions for all unimplemented abstract members and can't add other members.

 One powerful technique implements some or all abstract members in terms of function parameters.
 As you saw in Chapter 3, function parameters can represent a wide range of concepts.
 For example, here is type CountingOutputSink that performs the same role as the earlier function simpleOutputSink, except that the number of characters written to the sink is recorded and published as a property: